Understanding body language signs is not only important in personal relationships, but it can also be helpful for professional relationships too.

 Maybe you’ve landed here on this page as you’re keen to uncover the body language signs of physical attraction (see list further down).
 It can be really hard sometimes to figure out if someone ‘fancies’ you or not!

-Understanding body language is obviously very useful if you’re dating, but you might be here for professional reasons.
+Understanding what is being conveyed without words is obviously very useful if you’re dating, but you might be here for professional reasons.
 Either way, there’s lots of advice on this page to get you started!

-As well as reading this page on body language signs, be sure to have a look at Types of Non-Verbal Communication.
+Be sure to also have a look at Types of Non-Verbal Communication.

 It’s only with years of experience that I’ve learned to pick up on signs that I need to pay attention to.
 As a counsellor I have found over time what to look for, what to do with it, how much attention to give to it, and how and when to respond.